 Carson sets aside at least one hour a month to speak to children around the nation to encourage them to excel in school and never stop dreaming.
 He has also written numerous books including Gifted Hands and Think Big.
-Carson retired as the director of Pediatric Neurosurgery at John Hopkins Hospital in Maryland in 2013.
+Carson retired as the director of Pediatric Neurosurgery at Johns Hopkins Hospital in Maryland in 2013.

 Carson made his way onto the political scene when he gave a speech at the 2013 National Prayer Breakfast and criticized President Barack Obama who was seated two chairs away.
 His publicized speech won him much favor among conservatives for his social and political views.
 On May 4, 2015, Carson announced his bid on the Republican ticket for the 2016 Presidential election at a rally in his hometown of Detroit.
 As a candidate, he stirred up a storm of controversy over his remarks on Islam, healthcare, gun violence, terrorism, and immigration that rapidly increased his numbers in the polls.
 However, when Carson admitted to the public that he never applied to West Point despite his claim in his autobiography that he received a full scholarship to the military academy, questions surfaced regarding his credibility.
 In addition to this, his ideas that the Egyptian pyramids were used for grain storage and his weakness on international affairs have negatively impacted his once high ranking position in the nationals polls and as the potential Republican nominee.
 Early in 2016, Carson lost key voters in two battleground states (Iowa and New Hampshire) in the Republican Presidential Primary.